-Looking forward to the remainder of fiscal year 2024, we expect to be well positioned to build on fiscal year 2023 and the three months ended September 30, 2023 momentum, with anticipated continued improvement in key financial metrics, supported by productivity initiatives.
+Looking forward to the remainder of fiscal year 2024, we expect to be well positioned to build on fiscal year 2023 and the six months ended December 31, 2023 momentum, with anticipated continued improvement in key financial metrics, supported by productivity initiatives.

-In general, for fiscal year 2024, we have experienced and expect:
+In general, for the remainder of fiscal year 2024, we expect:

-- growth in transportation markets from electric vehicle program with a ramp up of new business opportunities, including sensors for charger plugs and soft trim growth; - vaccine storage demand to remain stable after the record COVID-19 related surge in fiscal year 2021 and early fiscal year 2022; - commercial aviation and defense end markets demand to increase based on current program expectations; - space markets to remain attractive, with volume to slightly increase from fiscal year 2023 due to new product development for existing customers; - refuse and dump end markets to remain stable while being supported by investments in the U.S. infrastructure bill; - stable demand levels in food service equipment markets; - market softness in China and Europe, affecting general industrial and appliances end markets served by our Electronics Group.
+- growth in transportation markets from electric vehicle program with a ramp up of new business opportunities, including sensors for charger plugs and soft trim growth; - vaccine storage demand to remain stable after the record COVID-19 related surge in fiscal year 2021 and early fiscal year 2022; - commercial aviation and defense end markets demand to increase based on current program expectations; - space markets to remain attractive, with volume to slightly increase from fiscal year 2023 due to new product development for existing customers; - refuse and dump end markets to improve; - slightly lower demand levels in food service equipment markets; - market softness in China and Europe, including inventory destocking, affecting general industrial and appliances end markets served by our Electronics Group.